it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_3/ReadMe.md

 6\.
 Now enter the Queue Name you created for MQ.
 We used SALESFORCE.ACCOUNT.EVENT
 * For Message type select Text
 * For the Message payload click on the insert mapping and you will have a list of Suggested mappings.
 Scroll down and select the Account Name.
+**Note**: If Account Name is not in the list, click on All mapping, then you will find it under Salesforce/New Account.

 ![alt text][pic12]

 7\.
 Now we are ready to start the flow.
-In the upper right corner click on the 3-dots and start the flow.
+In the upper right corner click on Start the flow.

 ![alt text][pic13]

-8\.
+# 4 Testing the Event flow <a name="test_a_designer_flow"></a>

+1\.
+Now let's add a new account in Salesforce.
+Click on ACE dashboard.
+You have been provided by an API that, if tested, create a new account in Salesforce.
+Enter the API AddSalesforceAccount

+![alt text][pic1ale]

+2\.
+Click on Edit Flow

+![alt text][pic2ale]

+3\.
+Click on the Salesforce Connector and populate Account name, Account type, Billing street, Billing city with you preferred input, as the screen below.

+![alt text][pic3ale]

+4\.
+Now click on Try this action.
+It will test the Smart Connector creating a new account in Salesforce.

+![alt text][pic4ale]

+5\.
 Now return to the tab where you have the MQ console opened.
-Click on manged and you should see your new Queue.
-It should be showing 0/5000 which means it has no messages and can handle 5000 messages.
+Inside your queue manager and the local queue you just create you should see messages for your new account created in Salesforce using the API AddSalesforceAccount.
 * This is where we will check when we test this flow.

 ![alt text][pic14aa]